|

 Status Lights

-- CFIT during low altitude maneuvering
+- CFIT during low altitude

 - Different kinds of hypoxia